EURECA

 Description:

-The purpose of the association is to "Promote and practice the culture of solidarity, mutual respect, and non-violence, pursue equality and social justice.
-Working towards overcoming any prejudice or barrier, whether it be cultural, social, bureaucratic, economic, or physical, that may represent a source of any form of disparity, discrimination, intolerance, xenophobia, racism, violence, and obstacle to true social and cultural integration of individuals, regardless of origin, social and economic status, race, gender, religious belief, and political affiliation."
+The association's mission is to foster solidarity, mutual respect, and non-violence, advocating for equality and social justice.
+It aims to overcome cultural, social, bureaucratic, economic, or physical barriers that contribute to disparity, discrimination, intolerance, xenophobia, racism, violence, and hinder true social and cultural integration, irrespective of individuals' origin, social status, race, gender, religious beliefs, or political affiliations.

 Read More